• Skip to primary navigation

 Let’s say we have a repository with the main branch and remote origin, for example.
 This will help us demonstrate the pull and merging process.

-In the above scenario, git pull will download all the changes from the point where your local copy diverged from the main project.
-In this case, the point is marked as “D”.
-When we execute the Git Pull command then it will fetch the new commits of the remote repository (Labels – A, B, C) which are diverged.
-Then the pull process will create a new merge commit in your local repository which contains the contents of those newly remote repositories.
+In the above scenario, git pull will download all the changes from the point where your local copy diverges from the main project.
+In this case, the point is marked as “D.” When we execute the Git Pull command, it will fetch the new commits of the remote repository (Labels – A, B, C), which are diverged.
+Then, the pull process will create a new merge commit in your local repository, which contains the contents of those newly remote repositories.

 How to Use Git Pull Command?